Jakub-Goluch/VAE_lung_cancer/README.md

-# Variational Autoencoder for chess X-ray images with pneumonia
+# Variational Autoencoder for chest X-ray images of patients with pneumonia

 The aim of this project was to learn how to use Variational Autoencoders (VAE) to reduce dimensionaly representation of an image data and how to use VAE as a synthetic data generator.
-I used chest X-ray dataset with pacients who were healty and those who suffer from pneumonia.
+I used chest X-ray dataset with patients who were healty and those who suffer from pneumonia.

 ## Image encoding and decoding